MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-introduction.md

 ### Improved collaboration and productivity

 When you use Dynamics 365 together with Microsoft Teams and Office 365, you can improve collaboration between teams by providing a centralized platform for managing service offering information.
 This approach can help reduce errors and delays that are caused by manual data entry or communication breakdowns between teams.
-Additionally, by automating manual processes for service offering development, organizations can increase productivity and optimize resource utilization.
+Additionally, by automating manual processes for service offering development, organizations can increase productivity and optimize resource use.
 By using Dynamics 365 and the real-time visibility that it provides into service offering development, organizations can also be more agile and responsive to changing market needs.

 ### Streamlined process efficiency